riscvarchive/risc-v-getting-started-guide/README.rst

 Contributing
 ------------

-The RISC-V ecosystem is largely based around a diversified pool of corporate and personal contributions coming from over 100 members and thousands of developersaround the world.
+The RISC-V ecosystem is largely based around a diversified pool of corporate and personal contributions coming from over 100 members and thousands of developers around the world.
 We especially welcome contributions that make RISC-V more accessible to the broader public (such as improving this Guide) - and we are happy you are reading this!

 Please use the GitHub issues and pull requests mechanisms to contribute to the Guide.